Director of Speech & Debate

 Framework – I do need you to articulate some weighing mechanism or decision-making calculus before you hit me with your case.
 I don’t care what you call it or what form it takes, but it does need to be clear, and the less variables you put into it the more comprehensible my decision will be at the end of the round.
 I tend to prefer specificity in criteria.
 If you never address this then what choice do I have but to arbitrarily decide?
 By that I mean don’t just put some nebulous, overly broad value at the top of your case and then never reference it.
 That’s just some vestigial relic from the way things were in LD 20 years ago.
 Then you’ll need to win why it’s preferable to use your weighing mechanism.
 Then just evaluate the arguments in the round (that’s “link back” I think in your vernacular) by that standard.
 If you do these things well and in a manner I can understand, you’re going to win.

-Disclaimer – While I deeply value the competitive outcome (winning) as a worthwhile goal of debate, I am still also responsible for being a role model and an educator.
+Disclaimer – While I deeply value winning as a worthwhile goal of debate, I am still also responsible for being a (albeit flawed) role model and an educator.
 If you are so profoundly rude or callous towards your opponent, or anyone in the community at any time for that matter, I reserve the right to drop you for that.
 I don’t have to accept all possible behaviors just because this is a game where we play with ideas.